 Keeping out draughts is one of the easiest, cheapest and most often overlooked ways of insulating a home.
 These can come through gaps under the skirting boards, between floorboards, through plug sockets, under doors, where pipes enter the house and through old, badly fitted windows.

 Most of these problems can be solved with some clear silicone mastic, which is relatively cheap and easy to apply.
-Another advantage of ensuring all skirting boards are sealed is that your carpets will not accumulate a border of unsightly dust.
+Another advantage of ensuring all skirting boards are sealed is that your carpets will not accumulate a border of unsightly dust and will make carpet cleaning much easier.

 Curtains and shutters